gabrielav2004/Titanic-Classifier/README.md

 # Titanic-Classifier
-Bharat Intern-Task 1 Titanic Classifier
+Titanic Classifier for Survival Prediction using Logistic Regression.